sv-v5/train-roberta-ua/README.md

 ## Final Model
-The trained model will be output to `./models/robertua-v1/`
+The trained model, sized at 487MB, will be output to `./models/robertua-v1/`

 Example training output:
 ```shell